#include ＜C++＞ Discord Moderation Guidelines

 - In cases of obvious, flagrant violations, moderators will remove the post immediately, and bring the issue to the attention of the private #admins channel.

-Derived from the GoBridge Addendum to the Go Code of Conduct.
+Derived from an earlier version of the GoBridge Addendum to the Go Code of Conduct.